antoniwalburg/antoniwalburg/README.md

 # Hi there, I am Antek 👋

-### I am an 18 yo 🇵🇱 Engineering Student and Future Software Developer 🙌
+### I am an 18 yo Engineering Student from Poland and Future Software Developer 🙌